 Happy campers and their families are your greatest advocates.
 They’ll sing your praises to other families and help you grow enrollment – organically.
 In fact, a clever referral campaign can be the secret to full enrollment next summer.

 Lifelong advocates “come back to camp” long after they’ve outgrown cabin life.
-They return to donate their services – like videography, web design, or even, say, yoga instruction – once they’ve started their careers.
+These camp customers return to donate their services – like videography, web design, or even, say, yoga instruction – once they’ve started their careers.
 They come back to help your camp form community partnerships that enhance your programming.
 They come back during fundraising campaigns and leverage their connections to help you maximize donations.
 And one day, their kids will come.

 Bottom line, that sort of advocacy is worth its weight in gold.